-If you are wondering how to check immigration status in Costa Rica, it’s very easy to do.
+If you are wondering how to check your immigration status in Costa Rica, it’s very easy to do.
 Costa Rica’s Immigration authority offers an online system for verifying and checking the status of your immigration file.
 Click here to access the system.
 The status check system is Spanish only, so below are some translations for your convenience.

 NOTE: The above is only a screenshot of the system — please click here to access the actual system.